The Beginner Track is designed for students with less than 1 year (2 semesters) of college-level Italian (or the equivalent).

 Please note that this track is not available to Middlebury College students.

-The Language and Culture course is taught in Italian to allow students to study the language as well as use it in an environment focused on its acquisition.
-Area studies courses begin in English and move toward increased content in Italian as the semester progresses.
+Students in the beginner track study the Italian language in an immersive context.
+Content course instruction begins with a mix of English and Italian, moving toward more content in Italian as the semester progresses, while the Italian language and culture course immerses students in the language from the first day so that students quickly become accustomed to the language and their surroundings.
 These classes, combined with the Middlebury Language Pledge®, help students significantly improve their proficiency.
 In consultation with the program director, students may also choose courses taught in English at the Università degli Studi di Firenze or courses in studio art at the Accademia d'Arte Firenze.

 To prepare for their immersive experience in Italy, students may wish to visit the School in Italy's Pre-Immersion website for introductory Italian phrases, music, book, and movie recommendations, and student testimonials about studying under the Middlebury Language Pledge®.